Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Methods

 Sequences from Proteins A and B were downloaded from MEROPS (https://merops.sanger.ac.uk/cgi-bin/family_index?type=P#S).
 Multiple sequence alignments (MSA) were performed in PROMALIS3D (http://prodata.swmed.edu/promals3d/promals3d.php).
-Protein identities were anonymized using an R script (Scripts 1 and 2).
+Protein identities were anonymized using an R script (Scripts 1 and 2; provided in the supplement).
 Nexus files were generated using mesquite (https://github.com/MesquiteProject/MesquiteCore).
 Phylogenetic reconstructions were constructed using bayesian inference in RevBayes (version of March 2016; http://revbayes.github.io).
 MSAs were filtered using GBlocks (http://molevol.cmima.csic.es/castresana/Gblocks.html) using parameters as defined in Table 1.

 **Table 1:** *Parameters using for GBlock MSA filtering: 1.
 Minimum Number Of Sequences For A Conserved Position, 2.
 Minimum Number Of Sequences For A Flank Position, 3.
 Maximum Number Of Contiguous Nonconserved Positions, 4.
 Minimum Length Of A Block, 5.
 Allowed Gap Positions.*